 Congrats to the winners and to the Bistro!

-As you can read, hazy darlings Moonraker took the gold for West Coast IPA, with sliver to Triple Rock, Bronze to Alpha Acid and Honorable Mention to Auburn.
+As you can read above, hazy darlings Moonraker took the gold for West Coast IPA, with sliver to Triple Rock, Bronze to Alpha Acid and Honorable Mention to Auburn.

 [Moonraker on the podium with Vic Kralj / Expert volunteers ready to pour samples.]